tbaums/dcos-k8s-days-labs/labs/Lab_05_Running_Pods.md

 ## Lab 5 - Running Pods

-Note: this is from Kubernetes [documetation](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/#creating-and-exploring-an-nginx-deployment)
+Note: This content is from the Kubernetes [documetation](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/#creating-and-exploring-an-nginx-deployment)

 ## Creating and exploring an nginx deployment